tshekar9/Data-Scientist-Portfolio/README.md

 - Data Exploration and Visualization
 - Time-Series Modeling
-- Natural Language Processing (NLP)
+- Natural Language Processing (NLP) and Neural Networks
-- Neural Networks
-- Regression Analysis and more
+- Regression Analysis

 This collection also emphasizes my proficiency in programming languages and tools such as Python, SQL, Tableau, Excel.